Windows USB/DVD Download Tool

 Drawbacks of The Windows USB/DVD Download Tool

-* Additional storage for the install.
+* Additional storage for the installation.

 * Compatibility with bargain USB Flash Drives.